 PostHog: analytics one prompt away

-PostHog replaced Google Analytics.
-The reason isn't analytics quality.
-It's that I connected PostHog to Claude through MCP, which means I can live-prompt for production data during a session.
+It's that PostHog connects to Claude through MCP, the standard Anthropic uses for letting Claude talk to outside tools.
+I live-prompt for production data during a session.
 "Show me organic landing pages from the last 28 days."
 "What's the conversion rate on /contact, broken down by source?"
 The data is one prompt away, not one tab away.

 I set up dashboards the same way.
 No drag-and-drop dashboard builder.
 I describe what I want, Claude builds the insight, the dashboard updates.
 When I want to revise the cut, I prompt the change instead of clicking through the UI.